 DAM platforms help you with this Digital Asset Management process.
-They store and centralize your company’s content and act as the go-to-resource for your internal and external stakeholders.
-DAMs give you control on how you manage, publish and analyze this content - referred to as Content Operations - and help you automate the most repetitive parts of these processes.
+They store and centralize your company’s content and act as the go-to resource for your internal and external stakeholders.
+DAMs give you control over how you manage, publish and analyze this content - referred to as Content Operations - and help you automate the most repetitive parts of these processes.

 DAMs can be considered central to your Content Operations strategy; many other systems can be powered by the content of your DAM, such as CMS, PIM, or Project Management Systems.

 All you need to know about DAM

 This article provides a comprehensive overview of Digital Asset Management platforms (DAMs).